Getting Started

 - Ensure your child checks emails and Google Classroom regularly for information.

-- Communicate with teachers regularly via CNP email regarding any course or curriculum issues.
+- Communicate with instructors regularly via CNP email regarding any course or curriculum issues.

 - As needed, check your student’s grades through PowerSchool Parent Portal.